 On the topic of metrics let’s talk about how advantageous the Metaverse would be for your sales funnel and marketing plans – taking into consideration the example of how businesses made sales opportunities out of the popular AR game Pokemon Go.
 The Metaverse is a connected interface that keeps track of a user’s movements, payments and interactions much like cookies track your searches, bounce rate and metrics on Google, or how the tracking on your phone can monitor your movements in real life via satellite capture data.
 The Metaverse would in essence just be a more evolved version of Facebook which makes its millions by harvesting large amounts of data about users and then charging companies to access the information so as to do targeted ads to the users.
 The users are – essentially – the product.
 And in the Metaverse this would merely be increased, though with a more interactive interface.
 BlockChain would store all transactions, keeping a record of users purchases; where, when and why which companies could link up to marketing campaigns that would be personalized and based entirely on accurate data.
 Much the same as if you had trackers on every single potential customer who entered a shop and you could monitor where they spent the most time, what they looked at, which displays got the most attention, what they picked up then put back down (with tracking monitoring what made them put it down) and then which items they bought, how long it took them to go from the entrance of the shop to the till etc etc.

 While this is one of the privacy issues that companies will have to be aware of and users will need to have control over, it also means that as a business once you’ve bought ‘real estate’ in one of the Metaverses and set up a ‘physical store’ you will be able to track where your customers are spending most of their time, you’ll be able to access their buying history within your shop, match this with the frequency of purchase etc and personalize their experience so much that they would walk into your store in the Metaverse and love everything they see because it has been specifically curated to fit their personality, buying habits and the trends they’ve been connecting with in other areas of the Metaverse.
-For a company this is kryptonite and could skyrocket your sales in a way that would be impossible in a bricks and mortar store – and it’s all linked to the data which businesses would be able to access on users (at the moment Big Data is a $200 billion industry) however businesses haven’t always had the best track record on user data.
+For a company this is kryptonite and could skyrocket your sales in a way that would be impossible in a bricks and mortar store – and it’s all linked to the data which businesses would be able to access on users (at the moment the Big Data industry is forecasted to grow to a value of $103 billion by 2027) however businesses haven’t always had the best track record on user data.
 A slight issue when it comes to the Metaverse since companies could end up knowing more about the user than the user knows about themselves, forecasting their purchases, moves and investments just from observing what users do day in and day out, where they put their money, what they look at, what they do and who they mix with – just from collecting data and understanding the algorithm.

 So how do E-Commerce and Social Commerce lead the way to shopping in the Metaverse?
 Imagine for a moment that there are no closing times because assistants are AI avatars and building logistics such as electric usage etc don’t work in the same way, there are no restrictions on how much you can try or what you can try.
 Theoretically due to a safety bubble surrounding each avatar (which can be disabled, the issues of safety within the Metaverse have been flagged after an assault incident relating to a researcher’s experience occurred) you don’t have to worry about getting home because you’re already at home, you don’t have to worry about taxi fares, bus times, car parking, breaking your back from too many packages, stores closing at awkward hours – all of the issues that come with shopping in the real world and the limits that come with shopping online aren’t there.
 You have essentially got all the issues that hold back one form (physical shopping) and the other (internet shopping) removed to create a user-optimized experience.
 As a company you can package the items however you wish – making the most of all the designs you wanted to use but couldn’t because of logistics (if you want examples of how the logistics of reality aren’t needed in the Metaverse just check out the clothes that are available to buy as NFT’s).